Introduction

 curl -sSL https://kurl.sh/knime-hub | sudo bash

-Once the process is complete, you should see something similar to the following output.
 This output contains very important URLs, usernames, passwords, and commands for your instance.
-Ensure that you save this output somewhere secure before proceeding.
+Ensure that you save this output somewhere secure before proceeding. |

-Access the KNIME Business Hub Admin Console
+Access the KOTS Admin Console

 The first page that will display is a warning regarding Transport Layer Security (TLS) configuration.
 Follow the on-screen instructions to proceed.